Mariamelawadly/Emotion-Recognition-From-text-/README.md

 ### To run the project:

-*Downloading/clone the codes
+* Downloading/clone the codes
-*Put the dataset in the data folder.
+* Put the dataset in the data folder.
 To use the dataset in the paper you can download tweets based on their tweet ids available with their classes in “./data/“ and remove the hashtags at the end of each tweets.
 The final dataset should have the following format: id,text,emotion with one record (tweet) per line.
-*The embedding file should be placed in “./vectorss/” *Use the configuration.cfg to set the name of dataset and embedding file, maximun numer in the vocabulary (max_features), maximum length of terms in the text (maxlen), bactch size and number of epochs to run the training.
+* The embedding file should be placed in “./vectorss/”
+* Use the configuration.cfg to set the name of dataset and embedding file, maximun numer in the vocabulary (max_features), maximum length of terms in the text (maxlen), bactch size and number of epochs to run the training.
-*Then run the handler.py: $python3 handler.py.
+* Then run the handler.py: $python3 handler.py.

 ## Testing the project:

 You can download the trained models used for our project at : https://drive.google.com/drive/u/0/folders/12JT7zFMR4t4YcpYEA04ra4FJl0WudUcc .
-To run, put the test file into the data forlder. test file should be one tweet per line with no additional columns. set the name of the file in test_configuration.cfg and run handler-test.py.
+To run, put the test file into the data folder. test file should be one tweet per line with no additional columns. set the name of the file in test_configuration.cfg and run handler-test.py.

 ## Citation
 Please use the following citation when using the code or the paper: